As part of the SMESEC framework, Utrecht University will provide SMESEC information security maturity model (CySME) adjusted explicitly to SMEs.

 The CYSFAM includes focus areas for application security, cybersecurity and network security, and a tentative relationship with internet security.
 Therefore, it is now becoming possible to attempt to create one harmonised, modular and federative maturity model for security focus areas that enables a complete security quick-scan tailored to specific organisational characteristics.

-SMESecMM will be developed by revising and extending the existing maturity models to make them better suitable for SMEs.
-Even more so, SMESecMM will be designed in a way that SMEs can perform the security assessments themselves, without the help of IT experts.
+CySME will be developed by revising and extending the existing maturity models to make them better suitable for SMEs.
+Even more so, CySME will be designed in a way that SMEs can perform the security assessments themselves, without the help of IT experts.
 Also, the SMESEC technologies available from the SMESEC partners will be connected to the models to help implement the SME's desired security capabilities.
 The SMESEC pilots will be used as case studies to obtain in-depth feedback from end-users and experts.
 The validation results will be used to tailor the SMESEC assessment and improvement approach to the identified needs of SMEs and ecosystems.

 UU's strategic goal is to contribute to establishing cybersecurity standardisation guidelines for organisations in general, and SMEs in particular.